parsokev/graph_repo/README.md

    attempting to build the project locally.
 The provided scripts used to build the CMake Project require the use of the Bash environment provided by Homebrew in order to install package dependencies properly.

-   **If you do not wish to install CMake or Homebrew**, you may use the provided Makefile to build project instead, but this will still require the use of a Bash shell terminal and will prevent access to the the GoogleTest testing suite.
+   **If you do not wish to install CMake or Homebrew**, you may use the provided Makefile to build the project instead, but this will still require the use of a Bash shell terminal and will prevent access to the the GoogleTest testing suite.